Plant Finder

 Edible Qualities

-Pineapple Guava is a large shrub that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Pineapple Guava is a large shrub that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces green oval fruit (technically 'drupes') with creamy white flesh which are typically harvested when mature.
 The fruits have a sweet taste with a gritty texture and a pleasant fragrance.

 The fruit are most often used in the following ways: